G-Core/gcore-videoplayer-js/packages/player/docs/api/player.dashsettings.md

 > This API is provided as a beta preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

+A plain JS object that must conform to the DASH.js settings schema.

 [DASH.js settings](https://cdn.dashjs.org/latest/jsdoc/module-Settings.html)

 **Signature:**